Sky Sports Fanzone & Watchalongs: What is it, how it works, where to experience

 Where can I experience Fanzone and Watchalongs?

-The Watchalong feature will be available to view on Sky Sports Football.
+The Watchalong feature will be available to view on Sky Sports Footballl; Adam Smith will be joined by former Palace midfielder Jason Puncheon, Liverpool fan and Wycombe striker Adebayo Akinfenwa and Sam Obeseki in Social Corner.

 More games to be announced